1pizzaifupn/cloud-storage-webservice/readme.md

 7. Deploy the app to GCP App Engine by running `gcloud app deploy` from cloud shell in the console or from your local machine if you have installed the gcloud sdk
 8. Test the app by using the url `https://<your-app-id>.appspot.com/` (you can find the app id in the GCP console)

+## What features are available?

+1. Upload file

+   Notes: You only can upload one file at a time.
+The file will be uploaded to the bucket that you have set in the .env file.
+The file will be uploaded to the root directory of the bucket.
+The file will be uploaded with the name that you have set in the form and prefixed by unix epoch time.

+   the file uploaded must be in form data with the key `file` and the value is the file that you want to upload.

+   this feature is using POST method and the url is `/`

+2. Download file

+   Notes: You only can download one file at a time.
+The file will be downloaded from the bucket that you have set in the .env file.

+   this feature is using GET method and the url is `/download/{filename}`

+3. Delete file

+   Notes: You only can delete one file at a time.
+The file will be deleted from the bucket that you have set in the .env file.

+   this feature is using DELETE method and the url is `/delete/{filename}`

+4. List files

+   Notes: You can list all the files in the bucket that you have set in the .env file.

+   this feature is using GET method and the url is `/`

 ## Testing

 You can run the postman by push the button below